raphaklaus/tinyblog/README.md

 Tiny 'n' Powerful
 ================
-HTML5 and CSS3 are the basis of Tiny Blog, and both can produce great transations effects.
+HTML5 and CSS3 are the basis of Tiny Blog, and both can produce great transactions effects.

 Social integration
 ==================